Introduction to the Ventosilla Castle

 The Castle, located 20 minutes from the ancient, original Roman Imperial city of Toledo and 1 hour drive from Madrid, your point of arrival, was built in the 16th century, as a hunting retreat for the wealthy and powerful Cardinals in Spain of Toledo.
 It has been enlarged and updated by the subsequent generations of the same family.
 The Castle and its gardens have been designed by the famous landscape designer Forestier, providing a backdrop that guarantees an unforgettable shooting day.

-Guests enjoy twelve double bedrooms with en suite bath, a large dining room and several living areas, all for the enjoyment of our shooting companions.
+Guests enjoy 19 double bedrooms with en suite facilities, a large dining room and several living areas, all for the enjoyment of our shooting companions.
 A gun room also available to secure and clean your treasure.

 Eduardo Araoz, owner of CAZATUR, is present during the entire program and will coordinate and facilitate all needs and requests of his guests.
 Join Eduardo and his staff soon to shoot the challenging red legged partridge in Spain.